Figure 1. NI CompactDAQ is an easy-to-use, complete data acquisition system for mixed-signal and sensor measurement.

-The C Series platform consists of more than 50 measurement modules and several different chassis for deployment.
-Configurations can range in size and complexity from simple 4-channel temperature loggers to high-channel-count, ultrahigh-speed control systems.
-NI CompactDAQ chassis are available in Ethernet, USB, and 802.11 WiFi options.
-For a list of chassis, carriers, and modules, see the C Series Module Compatibility Chart.
+The C Series platform consists of more than 50 measurement modules and several different chassis or controllers for deployment.
+Configurations can range in size and complexity from simple 4-channel temperature loggers to a high-channel-count, stand-alone DAQ system.
+NI CompactDAQ is available in Ethernet, USB, or wireless options or you can choose a stand-alone option with an integrated processor.
+For a list of modules and compatible controllers or chassis see the C Series Module Compatibility Chart.

 Figure 4.
 These C Series modules are shown in a variety of chassis and carriers for USB, Ethernet, and 802.11 WiFi.